Chair: Katie Olson Savage, Secretary of Information Technology

 Appointed by House Speaker: Bonnie L. Cullison

-c/o Dept. of Information Technology
+c/o Office of Secretary, Department of Information Technology

-In June 2014, the Council on Open Data was created (Chapter 69, Acts of 2014).
 The Council promotes the State policy on open data: that open data be machine readable and released to the public in ways that make it easy to find, access, and use.

 Open data is that data collected by a State agency that is either required, allowed, or possible to be made available to the public without violating any law; hindering government operations; endangering public health, safety, or welfare; imposing any undue burden on the releasing agency; or disclosing confidential or proprietary information.